socalledsound/nu-scripts/week2/01-Application-State/React-W2-05-EXERCISE-campsiteSlice+selectors.md

 ##### SC

+title card:
+Excercise: campsitesSlice + selectors

 ##### VO
 Welcome back.

 In the last video, I talked a bit about state.
-I outlined some important practices and considerations for implementing state in any piece of software and also discussed some considerations for implmenting state in a react application, and laid out the path that we're going to follow to introduce it into our nucampsite.
+I outlined some important practices and considerations for implementing state in any piece of software and also discussed some considerations for implmenting state in a react application.

+I also discussed what a slice is, and that we can export selector functions from a slice to select specific subsets of a slice of our application's data, and some of the advantages that this approach to app development brings with it.

+In this video,  we're going to get ready to implement this CampsitesPage that we're about to build, by creating a camspitesSlice.

 ---